 2Printer Settings

-See how to configure 2Printer Settings
+How to configure 2Printer Settings

 The use of command lines makes 2Printer very adaptive to your printing needs.
 You can combine or modify the command line switches, parameters, and values mentioned above the way you wish – they don’t require strict order.
-If you have any difficulty setting up your workflows with 2Printer, please let us assist you!
+If you have any difficulty setting up your workflows with 2Printer, please let us help you!